eman-hamad/shopping/README.md

 # shopping_app
+# localization :  display the content in Arabic by the translation in json files
+# animation : animation  between the signup page and shopping page

 # "HomeScreen"   a Statefull Widget displays two 3 sections : pageview of images , gridview of cards and listview of products